 All applications for PGCE/School Direct/School Direct Salaried must be made via an online application through UCAS Teacher Training.

 You are advised to apply as early as possible for courses beginning the following autumn as a number of courses fill quickly.
-Places are allocated by the National College for Teaching and Leadership (NCTL) to each Initial Teacher Education Provider and these are limited.
+Places are allocated by the Department for Education (DfE) to each Initial Teacher Education Provider and these are limited.
 Successful applicants are invited to Keele and/or a Partnership school, where they will undertake a personal interview.

 Colleagues from our Partnership schools will normally be involved in the interviewing and selection process.
 Irrespective of whether you are applying for a PGCE conventional programme or via the School Direct route, the final stage of the recruitment and selection process will normally including working with pupils in a classroom setting.

 For any candidate who makes an application within five years of graduating, it is a requirement that a reference should be provided by the candidate's university tutor.

 All course fees for PGCE and School Direct programmes are charged at £9,000.

 Funding for teacher training is available for eligible graduates who are starting their training in 2018/19 academic year on a postgraduate route into the non-salaried PGCE and School Direct programmes.

 A Pre-Course Payment of £111.00 is payable prior to the commencement of the course, to cover the cost of the Disclosure and Barring Service (DBS), the Occupational Health Decoration, the Bristol Guide and field trip.

 At the beginning of our course you will take part in a two day, one night residential in southern Shropshire.